Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Background and fundamental of Non-centralized Continual Learning

 \subsubsection{Regularization-based method:}

 It prevents catastrophic forgetting by adding constraints or regularization terms which penalizes significant changes to the model parameters that are important for earlier tasks \cite{kirkpatrick2017overcoming, zenke2017continual,li2017learning}.
-The total loss function combines the new task loss and a regularization term $R$ weighted by $\lambda$ that penalizes deviations of the model $w^t$ of the $t$-th task from their optimal values $\hat{w}$ of previous tasks.
+The total loss function combines the new task loss and a regularization term $R$ weighted by $\lambda$ that penalizes deviations of the model $w^t$ of the $t$-th task from their optimal values $\hat{w}$ of previous tasks. {Here, $i$ represents the index of the previously learned tasks, and $T-1$ denotes the total number of these prior tasks. { }}